liberatix/reservationsystem/README.md

 We will use a tool we built called Automaton Core, which is written in C++ and provides scripting in Lua for the moment.

 For this we will not store the history, rather validators will process transition states.

+Please note, this is a quickly put together prototype and is definitely not production ready!